cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 - or on `EndBlock` when the proposal's voting period end just passed.

-If the tally result passes the decision policy's rules, then the proposal is marked as `STATUS_CLOSED`, so no more voting is allowed anymore, and the tally result is persisted to state.
+If the tally result passes the decision policy's rules, then the proposal is marked as `PROPOSAL_STATUS_ACCEPTED`, or else it is marked as `PROPOSAL_STATUS_REJECTED`.
+In any case, no more voting is allowed anymore, and the tally result is persisted to state in the proposal's `FinalTallyResult`.

 ## Executing Proposals

 Proposals are executed only when the tallying is done, and the group account's decision policy allows the proposal to pass based on the tally outcome.
+They are marked by the status `PROPOSAL_STATUS_ACCEPTED`.

 Proposals will not be automatically executed by the chain in this current design, but rather a user must submit a `Msg/Exec` transaction to attempt to execute the proposal based on the current votes and decision policy.
+Any user (not only the group members) can execute proposals that are accepted, and execution fees are paid by the proposal executor.
 It's also possible to try to execute a proposal immediately on creation or on new votes using the `Exec` field of `Msg/SubmitProposal` and `Msg/Vote` requests.
 In the former case, proposers signatures are considered as yes votes.
-For now, if the proposal can't be executed, it'll still be opened for new votes and could be executed later on.
+For now, if the proposal can't be executed, it will still be opened for new votes and could be executed later on.

 ## Pruning